GlucoSynth: Generating Differentially-Private Synthetic Glucose Traces: Motif Causality

-The entire motif causality block, displayed in Fig.~\ref{fig:motif-block}, is trained in a private way using differential privacy (DP).

-\textbf{Differential Privacy.} Differential Privacy~\cite{dwork2008differential} is a formal definition of privacy that provides an intuitive bound on the amount of information that can be learned about any individual in a dataset.
-DP is defined formally as follows: A randomized algorithm $\mathcal{M}$ satisfies $(\epsilon, \delta)$-differential privacy if, for all datasets D$_1$ and D$_2$ differing by at most a single element, and all S $\subseteq$ Range($\mathcal{M}$),

-$(\epsilon, \delta)$ are important privacy parameters determining the \emph{privacy budget}, which dictates the level of privacy guaranteed by the algorithm; smaller values indicate stronger privacy.

-\textbf{Partition Data.} A separate dataset from the one used to train the rest of the GAN must be used for the motif causality block, so that our privacy budget does not need to be shared between the two, allowing for a better privacy vs. utility balance.
-We train the motif causality block using a PATE framework ~\cite{papernot2018scalable}.
-Specifically, the data is partitioned into $n$ partitions based on the privacy budget ($\epsilon, \delta$) such that no models are trained on overlapping data.

-\textbf{Train Motif Networks.} The set of motif networks are trained within each data partition following the procedure described previously (Section~\ref{sec:single-motif-net}).
-The output of each data partition is a motif causality matrix, resulting in $n$ total matrices, each of dimensionality $m \times m$.
-The partitions are trained in parallel to speed up training time.

-\textbf{Aggregate Motif Causality Matrices.} In the PATE framework, carefully calibrated noise is added to a histogram of votes for each class, such that the classes with the noisiest votes are outputted.
-Relatedly, each value in a motif causality matrix may be likened to a class (e.g., causal prediction between motif $\mu_i$ and $\mu_j$); therefore, we use this mechanism to aggregate the weights in the matrices and return the final aggregate causality matrix, $M$, (more details in ~\cite{papernot2018scalable}).
-With DP, noise is tuned based on the privacy budget, implemented using the Tensorflow Privacy library; otherwise, we aggregate the matrices without any noise.

-\textbf{Integration with GAN.} The final causality matrix, $M$ is sent to the generator to help it learn how to conserve motif relationships within sequences of motifs in the synthetically generated data.
-Details are described next in Section~\ref{sec:apr-gen-loss}.
+\shortsection{Aggregate matrices and integrate with GAN} After motif causality matrices have been outputted from each data partition, the weights in the matrices are aggregated (Step 3, \autoref{fig:motif-block}) to return the final aggregate causality matrix, $M$ (Step 4).
+In the nonprivate version, the weights are averaged.
+Finally, $M$ is sent to the generator to help it learn how to conserve motif relationships within sequences of motifs in the synthetically generated data.
+Details are described next in the subsequent section.